-While writing converting sales copy is certainly an art, there is still a fair amount of science involved.
+While writing high-converting sales copy is certainly an art, there is still a fair amount of science involved.
 The entire process is often about striking the right balance between passion and information, between emotion and value.

 In the world of SaaS, copywriting comes with a unique set of challenges as well.
 Most notably, there’s the challenge of explaining the benefits of a product without getting overly technical.